itswadesh/anne-docs2/docs/admin-manual.md

 - ANALYTICS_VIEW_ID=your_view_id

-We’ve done the Google Analytics configuration and ready to view the Analytics on the application Dashboard.
+We’ve done the Google Analytics configuration and are ready to view the Analytics on the application Dashboard.
 To enable Google Analytics navigate to:

 SETTINGS → CONFIGURATION → REPORTS

-> Note: Only admin level user can see Google Analytics reports.
+> Note: Only admin role users can see Google Analytics reports.

 ## Appearance

-This article will help admin to change the storefront theme as well as merchant landing themes.
-Admin can create banners, sliders and manage theme with easy to understand interface.
+This article will help the admin to change the storefront theme as well as merchant landing themes.
+Admin can create banners, sliders, and manage themes with easy to understand interface.

 ### Banners

-Banners are used to make your store attractive to the customers.These banners contain image of sales, discounts and more.
+Banners are used to make your store attractive to customers.
+These banners contain images of sales, discounts, and more.

-**Anne store have four types of banners as follows**
+**Anne store has four types of banners as follows**

-- Slider For Desktop→ This section controls the main page slider of desktop.
+- Slider For Desktop→ This section controls the main page slider of the desktop.
 - Slider For Mobile→ This section controls the main page slider of mobile.
-- Hero→ This banner used for page medium content.
+- Hero→ This banner is used for page medium content.
-- Picked→ This banner will comes in smallest and can use for brands.
+- Picked→ This banner will come in the smallest and can use for brands.
-- Video→ This banner contain video.
+- Video→ This banner contains a video.

 ![Image](./anne/banner-home-page.png)

-Admin can add new banner, edit existing banner in respected banner types.
+Admin can add a new banner, edit the existing banner in respected banner types.
 Admin can also remove banners.

 ![Image](./anne/banner.png)

 ## Catalog

-The catalog is combined of product, category, product attribute and manufacturer modules.
-With the help of this modules, you will be able to manage your marketplace product catalog effortlessly.
-All the functionalities you need is there.
+The catalog is combined of product, category, product attribute, and manufacturer modules.
+With the help of these modules, you will be able to manage your marketplace product catalog effortlessly.
+All the functionalities you need are there.

 ### Categories

-- Categories is an important and essential feature which provide a relief to the customer to select and shop according to their requirement.
-A product can belong to multiple categories at a time. (for example, Fashion,Electronics )
+- Categories are an essential feature that provides relief to the customer to select and shop according to their requirement.
+A product can belong to multiple categories at a time. (for example, Fashion, Electronics )

-- Categories uses tree structure mean categories are defined on several levels.
-And toppest level categories called as root categories.
-You can create root categories,and then also create categories on second, third, etc. level within your root category.
+- Categories use tree structure means categories are defined on several levels.
+And top-level categories are called root categories.
+You can create root categories, and then also create categories on second, third, etc. levels within your root category.
 They are referred to as subcategories or child categories.

-- You will see all categories in tree structure.
+- You will see all categories in a tree structure.
 And by clicking on any category you will be able to edit the category.

 ![Image](./anne/categories.png)

 #### Create category And Edit category

-- In sidebar, go to Products → Categories.
+- In the sidebar, go to Products → Categories.
 - Click Add New Category.

 ![Image](./anne/category1.png)

-- Fill the category details as per your need.
+- Fill in the category details as per your need.

 ![Image](./anne/category2.png)

-- In case you want to create a root category, you don't have to select parent category field.
+- In case you want to create a root category, you don't have to select the parent category field.
-- In case you want to create sub category , you can choose a parent category.
+- In case you want to create a subcategory, you can choose a parent category.

 - Click Category image to upload an image for your category.
 You can upload an image that represents your category or an image of a product from the category.

 - Enter the description.
 You can describe what kind of products are in that category, or just leave it blank.

--And you can also enable category features like- megamenu,active.
+-And you can also enable category features like- megamenu, active.

-- Edit category is same as create new category, just select the category in tree which you want to edit.
+- Edit category is the same as creating a new category, just select the category in a tree that you want to edit.
 Now you can update fields.

 ### Brands

-In the brand section there are the brands of the different product that are available in the store can be seen.
+In the brand section, there are the brands of the different products that are available in the store can be seen.
-Brand used for better navigation in product for customer.
+The brand is used for better navigation in products for a customer.

-- In sidebar, go to Products → Brands.
+- In the sidebar, go to Products → Brands.

 **Create new Brand**

-- Click on plus icon for create new brand.
+- Click on the plus icon to create a new brand.
-- Now you can fill fill form of brand, you can also provide social media link of the brand.
+- Now you can fill the form of the brand, you can also provide a social media link of the brand.
-- You can also upload image of the brand.
+- You can also upload an image of the brand.
-- Click on save icon at right side of bottom.
+- Click on the save icon on the right side of the bottom.

 ![Image](./anne/brand1.png)

 **Brands List**

-- You can edit,clone and delete brand from here.
+- You can edit, clone, and delete the brand from here.

 ![Image](./anne/brands.png)

 **Brand Export**

-- You can export all yours brands in the csv format by going to the manage brands page where the brands grid is displayed.
-On the right corner of the grid there is an excel logo from where the you can export the csv which will have grid columns.
+- You can export all your brands in the CSV format by going to the manage brands page where the brand's grid is displayed.
+On the right corner of the grid, there is an excel logo from where you can export the CSV which will have grid columns.

 ![Image](./anne/excel-and-search.png)

 ### Sizes

-In the size section there are the sizes of the different products.
-Its like variant of the product , means single a product is available in multiple sizes.
+In the size section, there are the sizes of the different products.
+It's a variant of the product, which means single a product is available in multiple sizes.

-- Customer can choose the product size accoring to his/her need.
+- Customer can choose the product size according to his/her need.

-- In sidebar, go to Products → Sizes.
+- In the sidebar, go to Products → Sizes.

 **Create new Size**

-- Click on plus icon for create new size.
+- Click on the plus icon to create a new size.
-- Now you can fill fill form for size details.
+- Now you can fill the form for size details.
-- Click on save icon at right side of bottom.
+- Click on the save icon on the right side of the bottom.

 ![Image](./anne/size.png)

 **Size List**

-- You can edit,clone and delete size from here.
+- You can edit, clone, and delete size from here.

 ![Image](./anne/sizes.png)

 **Size Export**

-- You can export all yours sizes in the csv format by going to the manage sizes page where the sizes grid is displayed.
-On the right corner of the grid there is an excel logo from where the you can export the csv which will have grid columns.
+- You can export all your sizes in the CSV format by going to the manage sizes page where the sizes grid is displayed.
+On the right corner of the grid, there is an excel logo from where you can export the CSV which will have grid columns.

 ![Image](./anne/excel-and-search.png)

 ### Products

 - You can upload products in bulk using a CSV-formatted import file.
-- In Product list page, click on `Import Products`.
+- In the Product list page, click on `Import Products`.
-- It will redirect you to product import page.
-There you can import csv file.
+- It will redirect you to the product import page.
+There you can import a CSV file.

 ![Image](./anne/product-import.png)

 ### Popular Searches

-Popular Searches used for better navigation in product for customer.
+Popular Searches are used for better navigation in products for customers.

-- In sidebar, go to Products → Popular Searches.
+- In the sidebar, go to Products → Popular Searches.

 **Create new Popular Searches**

-- Click on plus icon for create new popular Search.
+- Click on the plus icon to create a new popular Search.
-- Now you can fill name and popularity.
+- Now you can fill in name and popularity.
-- Click on save icon at right side of bottom.
+- Click on the save icon on the right side of the bottom.

 ![Image](./anne/popular-searches1.png)

 **Popular searches List**

-- You can edit,clone and delete popular searches from here.
+- You can edit, clone, and delete popular searches from here.

 ![Image](./anne/popular-searches.png)

 **Popular Searches Export**

-- You can export all yours popular searches in the csv format by going to the manage popular searches page where the popular searches grid is displayed.
-On the right corner of the grid there is an excel logo from where the you can export the csv which will have grid columns.
+- You can export all your popular searches in the CSV format by going to the manage popular searches page where the popular searches grid is displayed.
+On the right corner of the grid, there is an excel logo from where you can export the CSV which will have grid columns.

 ![Image](./anne/excel-and-search.png)

 ## Import And Export

-- In import you can add product and category in bulk.
+- In import, you can add products and categories in bulk.

 - The product bulk upload feature will help you to import your old product list into your catalog system.
 There is a CSV template to help you, this template is like a sample, use the template to prepare your product list.

-- In Export you can get data in csv format file and also able to download it.
+- In Export, you can get data in a CSV format file and also able to download it.

 ### Import Product

-- Product create one by one take a lot of time so for add product in bulk import product comes handy.
+- Product creation one by one takes a lot of time so adding products in bulk import products comes in handy.
-- Product import in store through is the fastest way to upload catalog or make bulk changes to products in an existing Anne store catalog.
+- Product import in-store through is the fastest way to upload a catalog or make bulk changes to products in an existing Anne store catalog.
 - When importing, Anne converts the data from the uploaded import file into products in your online store.
-- Only CSV format file allowed to import.
+- Only CSV format files are allowed to import.
 - You can also see the sample import file format.

 - Once you’ve prepared your CSV file, you can import it into your store

-  - In sidebar, go to Import/Export → Import Product.
+  - In the sidebar, go to Import/Export → Import Product.
   - Click Import Products.
   - Click Choose file and select the CSV file from your computer.
-  - After Sumit file wait for somtime and you will see all products thorough import details.
+  - After Submit file wait for some time and you will see all products thorough import details.

 ![Image](./anne/import-product.png)